anviljs/anvil.js/README.md

 Anvil started as a way to build a single javascript module from several source files.
 Build tools that require a lot of explicit/declarative instructions distract from getting work on the project done.

-Anvil has been rewritten as a general build system with a plugin architecture.
+Anvil has been rewritten as a general build system with an extension-based architecture.
 It should be easy to add features or change almost any behavior as needed.
 There's a lot of work going on now that will add new ways to use and extend anvil.

+## !Recent Changes!
+Changes to terminology and concepts from the 0.8.* version:
+* An extension is anything you install from npm or anything anvil loads from your file system
+* A plugin is a type of extension
+* Commands will allow developers to extend anvil to perform specific tasks that aren't part of a build
+* Tasks will be a way for you to define individual instructions (ala Make) that can take dependencies on one another

 ## What Does It Do?

-All parts of the build process are implemented as plugins.
-Some plugins ship along with anvil's source so that it can do _something_ out of the box.
-Most of the interesting features will likely be plugins that you install.
+All parts of the build process are implemented as extensions (specifically as build plugins).
+Some extensions ship along with anvil's source so that it can do _something_ out of the box.
+Most of the interesting features will likely be extensions that you install.

 A baseline install can do the following:

-* Install, remove, enable or disable plugins
+* Install, remove, enable or disable extensions
-* Automatically install any plugins your build file defines as dependencies
+* Automatically install any extensions your build file defines as dependencies
-* Run local tasks (follows the same api as a plugin)
+* Run local extensions (an extension that's not installed from npm)
 * Continuously and incrementally build the project as files change
-* Create default build files based on installed plugins
+* Create default build files based on installed extensions
 * Combine resource files through a comment-based import syntax
 * Concat resource files in specified order using
     * JSON or YAML file that lists files to create from other files